Program Costs / Financial Aid

 Using Financial Aid for Study Abroad

 - Once you have selected a specific study abroad program, your SAO advisor will create a budget which can then be taken to the Financial Aid Office.
-Students should make an appointment with the Study Abroad Office contact in Financial Aid, Hua Kao, to discuss the financial aid package possible for the term abroad.
+Students should make an appointment with the Study Abroad Office contact in Financial Aid, Shirley Rodriguez-Vega, to discuss the financial aid package possible for the term abroad.

-- Aid will be disbursed directly into the student’s account and students are responsible to use that money to pay their program provider directly.
+- For exchange program students, aid will be disbursed directly into the student’s account and the university will charge tuition and fees as usual.
+All additional costs like housing, airfare, personal expenses, etc. are paid by the student directly.
+Non-exchange program students are not charged UIC tuition and fees.
+Aid will be disbursed to their account and they are responsible to use those funds to pay their program provider directly.
 Disbursal timing is based on the student completing all the necessary Financial Aid paperwork on time.

 Things to remember about the cost of studying abroad

-- Students registered by the Study Abroad Office for their term abroad are not charged UIC tuition and fees while abroad on a program in the SAO portfolio.
-The one exception is Campus Care domestic insurance which will continue to be charged to your account unless you have already opted out of that plan.
+- Campus Care domestic insurance which will continue to be charged to your account unless you have already opted out of that plan.
 If applicable, you will need to enroll for international insurance if your study abroad program does not already include this in their program cost.
 Your Study Abroad advisor can confirm this for you.

-- Costs will vary depending on the country and type of program.
+- Program costs will vary depending on the country and type of program.
 Program costs as posted by the program sponsor are not necessarily what you will pay.
-Talk to a Study Abroad advisor about built-in cost reductions for UIC students.
+Talk to a Study Abroad advisor for program specific information.

 - Your Study Abroad advisor will review your program specific budget with you during an advising appointment.
 This budget is an estimate of all costs associated with your term abroad, including tuition, room and board, travel, insurance, personal expenses, etc. This budget is also the basis for review of eligibility for financial aid.